Magazine Publishing Frequency: Weekly, Monthly & More

 Definition: Published every two weeks (approximately 26 issues per year).

-Collector impact: Ads often run in shorter campaigns than monthly titles, but with more polish than weekly formats.
+Collector impact: Ads often run in shorter campaigns than monthly titles, but with more development time than weekly formats.

-Design traits: Transitional—balancing topical relevance with more developed creative.
+Design traits: Transitional—balancing topical relevance with more polished creative.

 Monthly Magazines